Robust measures of scale: The biweight midvariance

 Its square root is a robust estimator of scale, since data points are downweighted as their distance from the median increases, with points more than 9 MAD units from the median having no influence at all.

-The biweight's efficiency has been estimated at around 84.7% for sets of 20 samples drawn from synthetically generated distributions with added excess kurtosis ("stretched tails").
+The biweight's efficiency has been estimated at 84.7% for sets of 20 samples drawn from synthetically generated distributions with added excess kurtosis ("stretched tails").
 For Gaussian distributions, its efficiency has been estimated at 98.2%.

 Location-scale depth

 Mizera and Müller extended the approach offered by Rousseeuw and Hubert by proposing a robust depth-based estimator for location and scale simultaneously, called location-scale depth.
 It is defined as follows: